Summer jobs available at Bays Mountain

 - Candidate must have an overall C+ average for the last academic year and a B in the academic field.
 Must be recommended by a faculty member in major department.

-- Duties will include leading the park’s day camp program for children ages 6 through 11, becoming familiar with the local flora and fauna and the park’s cultural history.
+- Duties will include leading the park’s day camp program for children ages 6-11, becoming familiar with the local flora and fauna and the park’s cultural history.

 - Must be a college junior who will complete junior year by mid-May 2022, a senior who has been accepted to graduate school or an enrolled graduate student having at least one year remaining.